cwru-davinci/cwru_davinci_moveit/cwru_davinci_dvrk_both_psms_moveit_config/README.md

 ## How to use

-To use as mode of kinematics simulation only.
+To use as mode of **Kinematics Simulation** only.
 This mode does not require pairing with either physical robot or Gazebo simulated robot
 ```
 roslaunch cwru_davinci_dvrk_both_psms_moveit_config demo.launch
 ```

-To uas as mode of full simulation or of running with physical robot
+To uas as mode of **Full Simulation** or of running with **Physical Robot**
 ```
-# first launch simulated robot or physical robot
+# Launch simulated robot or physical robot
+# For simulation, first launch
+roslaunch sim_gazebo launch_from_config.launch

+# Then launch
 roslaunch cwru_davinci_dvrk_both_psms_moveit_config bringup.launch
 ```